quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 #### Accounting for relatedness between strains

 We expect each BXD RIL to derive approximately 50% of its genome from C57BL/6J and 50% from DBA/2J.
-As a result, every pair of RILs will likely be identical-by-descent (IBD) at a fraction of genotyped markers.
+As a result, every pair of RILs will likely be identical-by-state at a fraction of genotyped markers.
 Pairs of more genetically similar BXDs may also have more similar mutation spectra, potentially due to shared polygenic effects on the mutation process.
-Therefore, at a given marker, if the BXD RILs that inherited *D* haplotypes are more genetically dissimilar from the RILs that inherited *B* haplotypes (considering all loci throughout the genome), we might expect the aggregate mutation spectra in the two groups to also be more dissimilar.
+Therefore, at a given marker, if the BXD RILs that inherited *D* alleles are more genetically dissimilar from the RILs that inherited *B* alleles (considering all loci throughout the genome in our measurement of genetic similarity), we might expect the aggregate mutation spectra in the two groups to also be more dissimilar.

 We implemented a simple approach to account for these potential issues of relatedness.
 At each marker $g_i$, we divide BXD haplotypes into two groups based on the parental allele they inherited.